pontus-vision/pontus-vision/README.md

-## Architecture
+## Architecture (Modules)

-We solve data mapping and management of personal data challenges in 3 modules:
+The Pontus Vision platform solves data mapping and management of personal data challenges in 3 modules:

 ### EXTRACT